 If you have parents that you trust, delegate the assigning of volunteer positions to them.
 They can take your list of positions and find people to help fill them, freeing you up to worry about other things.

 Have a backup plan

+What will you do if there is bad weather?
+What if a touchpad goes bad in the middle of the meet?
+What if someone spills water on your computer?
+If you have backup plans in place for every emergency, then you won’t need them.
 Have a second computer loaded with MEETWARE or TIMEWARE.
 Make sure that one is updated too!
 Any time you make changes to your meet, whether it is setting it up, putting in entries or during a break in the action of the meet, you should make a backup.
 Go to Utilities>Backup>Backup.
 Click Browse to select the location, then click BACKUP to save the file.
 The backup file will save a BACKUP_System.zip.
 System is your system name, like LITE or OHMEN.
 Make sure to save it to a thumb drive or network drive and not to the hard drive of your computer!

 If the unthinkable happens and your main computer goes down, don’t panic!
 Boot up the back up computer, open up MEETWARE or TIMEWARE, go to Utilities>Backup>Restore, and restore the latest backup.
 You may lose a little bit of data, but it won’t be the end of the world and the meet will continue on.

 Run a test